Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Miami has gone 14-11-0 against the spread, while Drake's ATS record this season is 15-16-0.
-The Hurricanes have a 12-16-0 record going over the point total, while games involving the Bulldogs have a record of 14-17-0 when it comes to hitting the over.
-The teams average 154.7 points per game, 8.2 more points than this matchup's total.
-Miami is 5-4 against the spread and 8-2 overall in its last 10 contests, while Drake has gone 8-2 against the spread and 9-1 overall.
+Miami has put together a 14-11-0 record against the spread this season, while Drake is 15-16-0.
+In terms of going over the point total, games involving the Hurricanes are 12-16-0 and the Bulldogs are 14-17-0.
+The two teams combine to score 154.7 points per game, 9.2 more points than this matchup's total.
+Over the last 10 games, Miami is 5-4 against the spread and 8-2 overall while Drake has gone 8-2 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.